 A nationwide leader in professional education accreditation efforts, Spooner has served in leadership capacities at the national and state levels on issues related to accreditation and policy.
 She is active and engaged across the state in matters of policy and education initiatives.
 She provided service on the North Carolina Teaching Fellows Commission and is currently serving a second term on the North Carolina Principal Fellows Commission.
 In 2019, she also served on the State Board of Education (SBE) Pre-K-12 Literacy Instruction and Teacher Preparation Task Force.

 During her higher education leadership roles, Spooner has been a statewide leader in developing and supporting efforts of university-school partnerships, which includes directing the professional development school network between the University of North Carolina at Charlotte and area PK-12 schools and establishing Appalachian State University as one of the anchor institutions with the North Carolina New Teacher Support Program.
-Additionally, she led the college in the establishment of the App State Academy at Middle Fork, one of six UNC lab schools in North Carolina.
+Additionally, she led the college in the establishment of the Appalachian State University Academy at Middle Fork and Appalachian State University Academy at Elkin, two of nine UNC lab schools in North Carolina.

 Spooner has directed key initiatives that strengthened the quality of education preparation and enhanced both colleges’ reputations.
 Examples include the development of a new Office of Assessment and Accreditation and the expansion of the James Center for Student Success and Advising at App State to have a central focus for education students to have a hub for academic advising, professional development, and educational leadership opportunities.